20 November 2022

 Marketing and Communications Coordinator

-Isla Ye is the Marketing and Communications Coordinator at Education New Zealand.
+Isla Ye was a Marketing and Communications Coordinator at Education New Zealand.
 A previous international student back in 2014, she has worked across various roles in the education sector, as a teacher, student advisor, and marketing and communications coordinator.